Book Tickets for the Acropolis or “Akropolis”

 Hadrian was a fervent cultural Hellenophile who did much to leave his imprint on the city.

-A colossal statue of Nike and other recovered artifacts are housed in a small onsite exhibition area.
+A colossal statue of Nike and other recovered artifacts is in a small onsite exhibition. €6 (reduced €3) for a single entry

 Tickets for the Acropolis – Olympian

-Despite its scale, you cannot view this monument through the fence;
+Despite its scale, you cannot view this monument through the fence.

 Hadrian’s Arch is located just outside the site, next to one of Athens’ busiest streets.